Yucheng0208/YOLOv5-and-OpenPose-Combined/README.md

 - Please ensure your devices are correctly set up with the required dependencies and model files.
 - For practical applications, consider fine-tuning the models based on your specific environment to enhance detection accuracy.
-- If you encounter any issues, refer to the project's [GitHub page](https://github.com/Yucheng0208/YOLOv5-and-OpenPose-Combined) for more information or to submit an issue.
+- If you happen to have any issues, please refer to the project's [GitHub page](https://github.com/Yucheng0208/YOLOv5-and-OpenPose-Combined) for more information

 We hope this project improves passenger detection and safety at bus stops.